 However, the Michigan laws that control these cases are strict, and plaintiffs will need to meet a narrow legal standard to collect payments.
 Because of this, working with a dedicated attorney may prove to be essential.

-Unfortunately, there are numerous consumer substances that have been shown to have harmful side-effects, some of which are not properly labeled by manufacturers.
+Unfortunately, numerous consumer drugs were shown to have harmful side effects, some of which are not properly labeled by manufacturers.
 These include, but are not limited to: